Amnx404/SICKLE/README.md

 Our model's strength comes from its sophisticated fusion pipeline that intelligently combines radar and optical data.

-1.  [cite_start]**Spatio-Temporal Encoding**: First, time-series data from each satellite (**Sentinel-1**, **Sentinel-2**, **Landsat-8**) is processed by its own encoder to extract deep spatial and temporal features[cite: 384, 385].
+1.  **Spatio-Temporal Encoding**: First, time-series data from each satellite (**Sentinel-1**, **Sentinel-2**, **Landsat-8**) is processed by its own encoder to extract deep spatial and temporal features.

 2.  **Cross-Attention Mechanism**: This is the core of our model.
-Instead of just combining features, we use cross-attention to make them interact. [cite_start]The features from one satellite (e.g., Sentinel-1) are used to query and refine the features from the other satellites (e.g., Sentinel-2 and Landsat-8)[cite: 571, 572].
+Instead of just combining features, we use cross-attention to make them interact.
+The features from one satellite (e.g., Sentinel-1) are used to query and refine the features from the other satellites (e.g., Sentinel-2 and Landsat-8).
 This enriches each satellite's data with context from the others, creating a much more powerful representation.

 3.  **Adaptive Fusion**: The enhanced feature maps are then combined using a multi-head attention module.
-This allows the model to weigh the importance of each data source. [cite_start]If Sentinel-2 data is cloudy (less informative), the model automatically learns to rely more heavily on the clean radar data from Sentinel-1 to make its prediction[cite: 81, 1159].
+This allows the model to weigh the importance of each data source.
+If Sentinel-2 data is cloudy (less informative), the model automatically learns to rely more heavily on the clean radar data from Sentinel-1 to make its prediction.

 ---